Primarily there are two main types of pastels: dry pastels and oil pastels.

 When using mirror-like materials such as plastic or glass, finishing with a fixing agent is highly recommended.

-For me, the best part about oil pastels is that you can enjoy different color appearance depending on the base material!
+For me, the best part about oil pastels is that you can enjoy different color appearances depending on the base material!

 You can choose the tones and number of colors that you like and use for your artwork as well as for drawing and rough sketching.

-For those who are interested in learning more about pastels, please click the link below and refer to the following article!
+For those interested in learning pastels, please click the link below and refer to the following article!

 【FEATURES】Draw as you feel - Color your world-